identifiers-org/cloud-libapi/README.md

-# cloud-libapi
+# Overview
-Identifiers.org API library with models and service wrappers to access our services on the cloud.
+This is a Java library that implements clients for [identifiers.org](https://identifiers.org) Web Services.

+The following sections will explain how to use the different service wrappers to access [identifiers.org](https://identifiers.org) Web Services on any of its cloud deployments.